 Vanessa Evans, senior VP director at Publicis Media told Adweek that users are “bracing for a brand invasion and are skeptical about how brands might insert themselves in what has become a very personal and intimate device.”

-If you're feeling adventurous, you can already pre-register for VOICE19, the largest voice tech event of the year where thousands of voice-first marketers, brands, entrepreneurs and everyone in between will share their remarkable stories.
+If you're ready to jump into all things Voice, join us at the largest voice tech event in the world along with thousands of voice-first marketers, brands, entrepreneurs and everyone in between.
 You can't miss it.
 Get your ticket now ($100 off select tickets).